cmpsc-481-s22-m1/ConfiGator/README.md

 ### Command to Change Specific Configurations

-The command below will show a list of every available command to change specific configurations in `config/gatorgrader.yml`, or `build.gradle` within a file of your choice.
+The command below will show a list of every available command to change specific configurations in `config/gatorgrader.yml` or `build.gradle`.

 ```bash
 configator --help